Panther Residency, STAGES

 Courtesy: the artist

-Winkler has a similar interest concerning the relationships between sculpture, architecture and institution, and how hegemonies might be maintained or deconstructed here.
-His approach has involved collecting emulsion paints from various relevant Austrian and international institutions, such as the white wall paint of mumok in Vienna, and taking pieces of wall from institutions to make new works by reconstructing or writing on them.
-In doing so, he always references the history of the white cube and institutional critique.
+He has a similar interest in the relationships between sculpture, architecture, and institutions, and how hegemonies can be maintained or deconstructed in this context.
+He translates this directly into his practice by collecting emulsion paints from various Austrian and international institutions, such as the white wall paint from the mumok in Vienna.
+He creates new constructions from found institutional wall pieces.
+In doing so, he always references the history of the white cube and institutional criticism.

-Jakob Kolb has worked not only with painting and sculpture, but also repeatedly as a curator and, under the stage name On Bells, musically and performatively.
-For his evening at HALLE FÜR KUNST, Kolb has explored the theme of love songs and developed a musical performance.
-Old and new enter into a dialog, offering insights into the musical approach within the framework of a stage set and creating their very own emotional world.
-The setting for his performance is a mobile stage consisting of 4 LEDcurtains that will create an immersive visual situation.
+For his evening at HALLE FÜR KUNST Steiermark, Kolb has explored the theme of love songs and developed a musical performance.
+Old and new enter into dialogue, offering insights into his musical approach within the framework of a set and creating a unique emotional world.
+The setting for his performance is a mobile stage consisting of four LED curtains, which create an immersive visual experience.

 Her flexing of muscles spreads the smell of vanilla pudding